Skip to main content

 Appropriate planning for a search campaign—especially in the often expensive and complex realm of B2B lead generation—is a data-intensive process.
 An advertiser will want to know as much as they can about their competition, expected costs, ideal target keywords, customer personas, and more.

-AI can assist with the collection and high-level of analysis of each of these factors, allowing a human mind to synthesize the prepared information into an effective advertising strategy.
+AI can assist with the collection and high-level analysis of each of these factors, allowing a human mind to synthesize the prepared information into an effective advertising strategy.
 Let’s explore a typical process:

 1. The advertiser begins with keyword research.
 Using SEM research tools, they analyze top search keywords for purchasing intent, competition, and volume.
 After identifying competitors, the advertiser may crawl competing websites to verify findings, using AI to parse the website content into top keywords and topic clusters.